w3f/Grants-Program/docs/RFPs/Open/IDE_for_ink!_Smart_Contracts.md

 [ink!](https://github.com/paritytech/ink) is a domain-specific language for writing smart contracts in Rust and compiles to Wasm code.
 You can use it with blockchains built on Substrate.

-The goal of this RFP is to find teams that develop or maintain browser based playground for editing, sharing & compiling ink!
+The goal of this RFP is to find teams that would like to develop or maintain a browser based playground for editing, sharing & compiling ink!
 Smart Contracts.
 We are hereby specifically looking for a developer or team that wants to continue to work on the [ink!
 Playground](https://github.com/paritytech/ink-playground), which was originally developed and maintained by Parity.
 But we are also actively looking for teams that want to implement alternative solutions, like, for example, something based on [http://remix.ethereum.org](https://remix.ethereum.org/).

 **Useful resources:**
 - [ink!](https://use.ink/)